samclane/LIFX-Control-Panel/README.md

 2. Run `pip install lifx-control-panel`.
 To start run `python -m lifx_control_panel`.

-The `LIFX-Control-Panel-debug.exe` is a debug version that runs with a console in the background, and uses a verbose `lifxlan` network logger.

-`LIFX-Control-Panel-demo.exe` features several "Dummy" bulbs in addition to any real devices on your network.
-You can use this distribution to test the software on computers that do not have a LIFX device on the LAN.

 Starting the program takes a moment, as it first must scan your LAN for any LIFX devices.

 # Running the source code

 You can now install through PyPI, by running `pip install lifx-control-panel`.
 This will automatically install dependencies.

 To manually install the dependencies, run `pip install -r requirements.txt`.
-PyHook3 has given me some grief installing from pip in the past, but your millage may vary.

 # Building

 LIFX-Control-Panel uses PyInstaller.
 After downloading the repository, open a command window in the `LIFX-Control-Panel`